Project location(s):

 Project Overview

-In Kenya, Basic Needs Basic Rights Kenya is implementing Youth First in collaboration with the Ministry of Education, Ministry of Health, and KICD.
+In Kenya, Basic Needs Basic Rights Kenya is implementing Youth First in collaboration with WorldBeing, the Ministry of Education, Teachers Service Commission (TSC), Ministry of Health, Centre for Mathematics, Science and Technology Education in Africa (CEMASTEA) and Kenya Primary School Head Teachers Association (KEPSHA).

 Youth First Kenya in summary